amolikvivian/task-tracker/README.md

 - Add New Tasks in each list
 - Add New List
+- Delete List
 - Inline editing for individual Tasks in Task Page.
 Editing Title, Description and Status
-- Drag and Drop feature for Tasks
+- Drag and Drop feature to change status for tasks
 - Added Continuous Deployment using Netlify

 ## Progress List